mohdjishin/SplitWise/ReadMe.md

 ### Steps

 1. Clone the repository
-2. Run `docker-compose up` in the root directory of the project
+2. Run `docker compose up --build` in the root directory of the project

 ## Step to run locally without Docker